Scale by Geoffrey West Reviewed: Where Physics Meets Hubris

 Geoffrey West’s Scale proposes a unifying framework for understanding growth and sustainability across living and social systems.
 Drawing on decades of research in complex networks and allometric scaling, West argues that the same underlying mathematics govern organisms, cities, and corporations.
 Beneath their differences, he sees shared structural laws that explain why systems grow, slow, and eventually fail.

-For engineers, this raises a practical question: can these “laws of scale” illuminate how our digital, organisational, and resilience infrastructures behave as they expand?
-This review explores West’s core argument, tests its validity, and maps his theory onto the realities of cyber-resilience and test-facility ecosystems — where growth, complexity, and failure are everyday engineering concerns.
+For engineers, this raises a practical question: can these ‘laws of scale’ illuminate how complex engineered and organisational systems behave as they expand?
+This review explores West’s core argument, tests its validity, and examines what his theory reveals and obscures about the growth of complex engineered and organisational systems.

 2. The Core Argument: Scaling Laws and Network Geometry